The Human Truth Foundation

 Health:

 Luxembourg does relatively well in encouraging good health, compared to many other countries.
-Luxembourg comes in the best 20 when it comes to its food aid and health contributions and WHO compliance33, its adolescent birth rate28, its immunizations take-up34 and in its average life expectancy13.
-It does better than average in its fertility rate16 (but high for Europe).
-But, things still need to improve in Luxembourg.
-Luxembourg does worse than average in its suicide rate35 (still low for Europe).
-And finally, it sits amongst the bottom 20 when it comes to its smoking rate36 and in its alcohol consumption rate37.
-The number of overweight adults has increased by 14% over the last 40 years.
+Luxembourg comes in the best 20 for its food aid and health contributions and WHO compliance34, its adolescent birth rate29, its immunizations take-up35 and in its average life expectancy14.
+But, there's bad news too.
+Luxembourg does worse than average in its suicide rate36 (still good for Europe) and in its fertility rate17.
+And finally, it sits amongst the bottom 20 in its smoking rate37 and in its alcohol consumption rate38.
+The prevalence of overweight adults has increased by 14% during the last 40 years.
+Life expectancy in Luxembourg improved by +6.5yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Luxembourg had the 2nd-lowest average fertility rate in the world throughout the 1970s (1.6, after Germany) and still had the 3rd-lowest average in the 1980s.
+It has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 for each decade's average since the 1960s.
+Its peak fertility rate in a single year was 2.42 in 1965.

 1Monaco85.9